Biopsy for pancreatic cancer

-During a biopsy, a sample of tissue from the tumor is removed and looked at under a microscope to see if there are cancer cells.
-There are several types of biopsies that might be done.
-In the past, a biopsy was often done as part of surgery.
-Now, fine needle aspiration biopsy is most often used.
+During a biopsy, a sample of tissue from the tumor is removed and looked at under a microscope to see if cancer cells are present.

-- Endoscopic retrograde cholangiopancreatography (ERCP): A flexible tube with a camera and other tools on its end (endoscope) is advanced from the mouth to the small intestine, near the pancreas.
+A flexible tube with a camera and other tools at its end (endoscope) is advanced from the mouth to the small intestine, near the pancreas.
 ERCP can collect images from the area, as well as take a small biopsy with a brush.

-- Endoscopic ultrasound: Similar to ERCP, an endoscope is advanced near the pancreas.
-An ultrasound probe on the endoscope locates the mass, and a needle on the endoscope plucks some tissue from the mass.
+Similar to ERCP, an endoscope is advanced near the pancreas.
+An ultrasound probe on the endoscope locates the mass, and a needle on the endoscope removes some tissue from the mass.

 The information provided in this site, or through links to other websites, is not a substitute for medical or professional care and should not be relied upon as such.
 Read our disclaimer.